 Always choose an eggshell or Semi Gloss finish so you can do light touch ups in between tenants if necessary.
 Flat paints simply don’t allow for cleaning.
 You will need to repaint an area with scuffs if it is a flat paint.

 Pro Tip – skip the blue tape and special edge tools.
-All the professionals find a good brush to be the only tool you need to paint straight edges quickly.
-Here is the one I always use.
-Keep it clean and it will last years.
-Purdy Pro-Perfect 4 Pack Professional Paint Brushes
+All the professionals find a good brush, a clean rag and a 5-in-1 painter’s tool are all you need to paint straight edges quickly.

 Small holes are fairly easy to repair.
 If you paint yourself you can do this yourself.
 You may need a small hole patch kit like this one: 3M Patch Plus Primer Kit